 A Valuable No Cost Benefit

-The PEF Membership Benefits Program insures PEF members for the trauma associated with an assault or hostage situation while performing their job duties.
+The PEF Membership Benefits Program (PEF MBP) covers PEF members for trauma associated with an assault or hostage situation while performing their job duties.

-All active, dues-paying PEF members, and staff of the New York State Public Employees Federation (about 50,000 people) are automatically covered at no cost, provided they have been employed in an eligible PEF position, prior to the incident.
+All active, dues-paying PEF members of the New York State Public Employees Federation (PEF) are automatically covered at no cost, provided they have been employed in an eligible PEF position, prior to the incident.

 Assaults while in pursuit of his/her occupational duties

 - $500 for cuts, scrapes, sprains, strains, and animal bites requiring immediate medical attention sought, but additional medical follow-up not required.
 Missed time from work is less than three (3) full days (but must be consecutive and immediately after the incident).

 - $1,000 for human and/or animal bites or other fluids/waste, requiring vaccination, testing, and/or medication for possible disease.
 Missed time from work is three (3) or more consecutive calendar days missed from the date of the incident.

 - $1,500 for human bites or bodily fluids that require specifically, HIV or hepatitis medication or treatment (not just testing).
 Missed time from work is four (4) or more consecutive calendar days missed from the date of the incident.

 - $2,000 for injuries including fracture or broken bones with extended medical treatment.
 Missed time from work is five (5) or more consecutive days missed from the date of the incident.

 - $3,000 for sexual assault.
 Missed time from work is five (5) or more consecutive days missed from the date of the incident.